Hampshire Hikes & Historical Sites

 We get our first taste of the Cleveland Way today on this beautiful coastal walk.
 We will walk to the old Peak Alum Works now a National Trust site but once an important part of the dyeing industry.
 It was also the site of a late 4th century Roman signal station.

 Arriving at Robin Hood's Bay in time for morning coffee and to buy our picnic lunch.
 Robin Hood's Bay consists of a maze of tiny streets and was a centre for smugglers from the Netherlands and France bringing in rum, gin, brandy, tea and tobacco to avoid duty.
-We will climb up through the maze of streets to join the Cleveland Way for the remainder of our walk to Whitby, arriving at Whitby Abbey in time for a picnic lunch and exploration of the Abbey.
-We finally descend about 100 steps down to the bustling fishing town of Whitby.
+We will climb up through the maze of streets to join the Cleveland Way for the remainder of our walk to Whitby.
+After passing the iconic Whitby Abbey, we finally descend Whitby’s famous '199 Steps', down to the bustling fishing town of Whitby.

 We start the day with a train ride through the Yorkshire Moors to the very popular village of Goathland.
 On arrival you will have time to look around and buy your picnic lunch and possibly have time for a coffee.